jryans/debug-info-issues/basic/missing-some/coverage.md

 * Missing some (but not all) debug info for a variable in test module

-Results appear to be INCORRECT as of tool 0b0bc94c
+Results appear to be correct as of tool 0cb4a228